-- loves playing games.
+- Loves playing games.
 He still plays golf at the age of 70.
 If you read his books, you will see that he even treats his business as a game.
-He thrives in competing with other men.
+He thrives on competing with other men.

-- is confident.
+- Is confident.
 He hates to be told what he can’t do.
-He refuses to believe that he can’t do something that he wants.
+He refuses to believe that he can’t do something that he wants to do.
 And he eventually manages to get what he wants.
-They told him he can’t be the president of the Unites States but he believed that he can do it.
+They told him he can’t be the president of the United States but he believed that he can do it.
 And he did it against all odds.